doublesymmetry/react-native-track-player/README.md

 * **Multi-platform** - Supports Android, iOS and Windows
 * **Media Controls support** - Provides events for controlling the app from a bluetooth device, the lockscreen, a notification, a smartwatch or even a car
 * **Local or network, files or streams** - It doesn't matter where the media belongs, we've got you covered
-* **[Casting support](https://github.com/react-native-kit/react-native-track-casting)** - Seamlessly switch to any Google Cast compatible device, supporting custom media receivers
 * **Adaptive bitrate streaming support** - Support for DASH, HLS or SmoothStreaming
 * **Caching support** - Cache media files to play them again without an internet connection
 * **Background support** - Keep playing audio even after the app is in background
 * **Fully Customizable** - Even the notification icons are customizable!
 * **Supports React Hooks 🎣** - Includes React Hooks for common use-cases so you don't have to write them
+* **Casting support** - Use in combination with [react-native-track-casting (WIP)](https://github.com/react-native-kit/react-native-track-casting) to seamlessly switch to any Google Cast compatible device that supports custom media receivers

 ## Platform Support